 The New York office of the Federal Bureau of Investigation is involved in the probe, a source familiar with the matter told Reuters on Wednesday.

 The federal probe by the FBI and the U.S. attorney in Manhattan adds to a growing list of U.S. authorities examining the recall, which GM announced in February.
 NHTSA previously opened an investigation into whether GM reacted swiftly enough in its recall.

-McCaskill said the Senate Commerce Committee's consumer protection subcommittee will examine the responses of GM and the federal traffic safety administration, NHTSA to the discovery of faulty ignition switches.
+McCaskill said the Senate Commerce Committee's consumer protection subcommittee will examine the responses of GM and NHTSA to the discovery of faulty ignition switches.
 She told Reuters that the congressional probe is "more challenging" now that the Justice Department also has opened its own investigation.